techiediaries/techiediaries/_posts/2019/2019-09-15-angular-router-routerlink-navigate-navigatebyurl.md

 ---
 layout: post
-title: "The Angular 7/8 Router: Using RouterLink, Navigate or NavigateByUrl"
+title: "The Angular 9/8 RouterLink, Navigate and NavigateByUrl"
 image: "images/content/angular.png"
-excerpt: "In this tutorial we're going to see how to navigate with the Angular Router using routerLink, Router.navigate() and Router.navigateByUrl()." tags : [javascript , angular, angular-9-ngfor-examples, angular-9-router-examples]
+excerpt: "In this tutorial we're going to see how to navigate with the Angular Router using routerLink, Router.navigate() and Router.navigateByUrl()"
+date: 2020-03-02
+tags : [angular, angular-9-router-examples]
 ---

-In the previous [tutorial of the Angular 8 Router](https://www.techiediaries.com/angular-router-route-parameters/), we've seen how to use basic routing between components then how to handle route parameters using different methods.
+In the previous [tutorial of the Angular 9 Router](https://www.techiediaries.com/angular-router-route-parameters/), we've seen how to use basic routing between components then how to handle route parameters using different methods.
 We've also seen how to use the `RouterLink` directive to create route links.
 This tutorial continues from the previous tutorials with other methods to implement navigation.

+## RouterLink Example with Angular 9

 Let's give a second look at how we used the `RouterLink` directive in the previous tutorial(s).